 TMV-affected plants are said to grow slow, seem sickly, and generally produce poor yields.

 Some growers swear their crops have been greatly affected by TMV, while others deny that it’s actually even spread to cannabis plants at all.
 The mosaic virus can be difficult to test for, even in a lab.
-The main problem with TMV is that it may cause plants to grow slowly and produce poorly.
-If your plant is growing fast and healthy, with no other symptoms, and you’re not noticing it spreading from plant to plant, you probably shouldn’t get too worried.
+The main problem with TMV from a grower’s perspective is that it may cause plants to grow slowly and produce poorly.
+If your plant is growing fast and healthy, with no other symptoms, and you’re not noticing it spreading from plant to plant, you probably don’t need to worry.

-The cannabis pictures presented today appear to follow the symptoms of mosaic virus in other plant species, but none of the cases have been confirmed.
+The cannabis pictures presented today appear to follow the symptoms of mosaic virus in other plant species, but so far I haven’t confirmed any cases of a positive TMV test that also displayed these symptoms.
 What do you think?
-Just regular plant problems or something more?
+Just regular plant variation or something more?

 Do these cannabis plants have mosaic virus?